Season of Splits: 10 Celebrity Couples Who Broke Up This Summer

 Taylor Lautner and Billie Lourd

-After eight months of dating, Lautner and Lourd reportedly called it quits in early July.
-The couple, who met on the Ryan Murphy series, "Scream Queens," in 2016, began dating in December 2016 shortly before the actress lost her mother, Carrie Fisher, and grandmother, Debbie Reynolds.
+After eight months of dating, Lautner and Lourd reportedly ended things in early July.
+The couple, who met on the Ryan Murphy series "Scream Queens" in 2016, began dating last December, shortly before the actress lost her mother, Carrie Fisher, and grandmother, Debbie Reynolds.
 Though Lourd has deleted all pictures with Lautner since their breakup, an People source maintains that they are still friendly.

 “They aren’t together anymore but they are still friendly,” the source said.
 “She’s really focused on her work right now.”